EncinasBartos/TBarrier/README.md

 When using this code, please cite the following source for the underlying theory:

-G. Haller, Transport Barriers and Coherent Structures – Advective, diffusive, stochastic and methods (with the assistance of A. Encinas-Bartos).
+G. Haller, Transport Barriers and Coherent Structures in Flow Data– Advective, diffusive, stochastic and methods (with the assistance of A. Encinas-Bartos).
 Cambridge University Press, to appear (2022)